David-G-L/minimal_mistakes_site/impacts/index.md

   feature: feat_image_dgl03.jpg
 ---

 >The use of **statistical methods** to approach the relationship between yields and meteorological variables has proliferated during the last decade.
 This is attributable to the increasing availability and improved quality of observed data, the development of computer tools that can handle big data sets, and the adoption of new observation techniques, like **remote sensing**.
 Schlenker and Roberts ([2009](http://www.pnas.org/content/106/37/15594){:target="_blank"}) is a prominent example of this stream of literature.
-Some authors, like Lobell ([2010](http://link.springer.com/chapter/10.1007%2F978-90-481-2953-9_5){:target="_blank"}), claim that, under certain circumstances, this approach would beat the explanatory and forecasting performance of traditional crop models.
+Lobell et al. ([2010](http://link.springer.com/chapter/10.1007%2F978-90-481-2953-9_5){:target="_blank"}) claim that, under certain circumstances, this approach would beat the explanatory and forecasting performance of traditional (process-based) crop models.

 ---

-## A comparison of meteorological and satellite-based drought indices as yield predictors of Spanish winter cereals
+## Comparison of meteorological and satellite-based drought indices as yield predictors of Spanish cereals

-#### with [Sergio Contreras](http://www.futurewater.es/quienes-somos/nuestro-equipo/sergio-contreras-lopez/){:target="_blank"} and [Johannes Hunink](http://www.futurewater.es/quienes-somos/nuestro-equipo/johannes-hunink/){:target="_blank"} ([FutureWater](http://www.futurewater.es/){:target="_blank"}).
-Submitted to *Agricultural Water Management.*
+#### with [Sergio Contreras](http://www.futurewater.es/quienes-somos/nuestro-equipo/sergio-contreras-lopez/){:target="_blank"} and [Johannes Hunink](http://www.futurewater.es/quienes-somos/nuestro-equipo/johannes-hunink/){:target="_blank"} ([FutureWater](http://www.futurewater.es/){:target="_blank"}). *Agricultural Water Management*, 213, pp. 388-396.

-In the context of global warming, as drought episodes become increasingly frequent, it is crucial to understand how to efficiently measure agricultural drought impacts on crops.
-In particular, it is not clear whether statistical crop models based on more traditional and coarser meteorological indicators of droughts perform better than those based on remotely sensed indicators.
-We empirically assessed this hypothesis using a spatially detailed, 12-year (2003-2015) dataset on crop yields and harvested areas for plots throughout Spain to estimate statistical crop models of major winter cereals.
-Yields and composite drought indicators were spatially aggregated at the Comarca Agraria level (agricultural district).
-We measured agricultural drought stress using the Standardised Precipitation Index (SPI) at different temporal aggregation and two remote sensing Vegetation Indicators (VIs): the Vegetation Condition Index (VCI) and the Temperature Condition Index (TCI), and their combination.
+In the context of global warming, as drought episodes become increasingly frequent, it is crucial to accurately measure the impacts of droughts on the overall performance of agrosystems.
+This study aims to compare the effectiveness of meteorological drought indices against satellite-based agronomical drought indices as crop yield explanatory factors in statistical models calibrated at a local scale.
+The analysis is conducted in Spain using a spatially detailed, 12-year (2003-2015) dataset on crop yields, including different types of cereals.
+Yields and drought indices were spatially aggregated at the agricultural district level.

 <figure class="half">
 	<a href="/images/TR_binary.png"><img src="/images/TR_binary.png"></a>